ELEVATE-Project/project-service/document/hierarchicalCategories/HIERARCHICAL_CATEGORIES_DOCUMENTATION.md

 ## ⚠️ Critical Implementation Notes

 1.  **Circular References**: The `move` logic prevents moving a category into its own descendant.
-2.  **Orphans**: `getHierarchy` gracefully handles orphan nodes (nodes whose parent is missing) by treating them as roots for display.
+2.  **Orphans**: `getCategoryHierarchy` gracefully handles orphan nodes (nodes whose parent is missing) by treating them as roots for display when returning a subtree.
 3.  **Data Integrity**: `delete` is cascading.
 Always check `can-delete` endpoint first in UI.
 4.  **Library Controller**: All library endpoints (`/project/v1/library/categories/*`) are handled by `controllers/v1/library/categories.js`, which uses the `library/categories/helper.js` for core logic.
 5.  **Token Compatibility**: Middleware has been updated to handle the new token structure with nested organization roles.
 6.  **Multi-Category Projects**: The `POST /project/v1/library/categories/projects/list` endpoint allows fetching projects from multiple categories with standard pagination.
-For bulk operations, use `POST /project/v1/library/categories/projects/bulk` which supports higher limits.
+Use this endpoint for multi-category project queries.
 7.  **Parent Validation**: All create and move operations validate parent existence before proceeding with hierarchy calculations.